nazavilla/EnvironmentalFieldDataCollector/README.md

 # Environmental Field Data Collection

 A data Collection created to store environmental characteristics of specifics zones.
 This prototype allows user monitor main information in communities.
-Home page has sections such as calendar, notes, Gallery and a template form to organize notes via pop ups.
+Home page has sections such as notes, Gallery and a template form to organize cities data via pop ups.
 The motivation to create this project comes from a personal environmental sustainability pastime.

 ### Built with

 - Bootstrap
+- leaflet and openstreetmap API

-## Form template information to be registered
+## City Form template information to be registered

     Note: db: decibels